rehierl/node-tree-outliner/1-3-hierarchies/1-2-hierarchies-of-sets.md

 * A set either has a parent set, ex-or the set is a root set.
 * A strict setup has no loops and no cycles.
 * A non-empty strict setup always has one or more root sets.
-* A set that has a parent set also has one root set as an ancestor.
+* A set that has a parent set also has a root set.

 <!-- ======================================================================= -->
 ## derived statements